city

 You are probably unaware of your legal options and do not know what to do next.
 Fortunately, you do not have to navigate the criminal justice system alone and, given the serious nature of the charges, you do not want to take chances with your future.
 At Gressley & Donaldson, we understand the gravity of your situation and are committed to fighting for the best possible outcome in your case.

 Are you facing DUID charges?
-Don’t make the mistake of trying to navigate your legal options alone—contact the DUI lawyers at Gressley & Donaldson to discuss your legal options today.
+Don’t make the mistake of trying to navigate your legal options alone—contact the drug DUI lawyers at Gressley & Donaldson to discuss your legal options today.

 California Law for DUI of Drugs (DUID) VC 23152(f)